After One Joint Wears Out, Will More Go?

 The conclusion is clear: Patients who underwent TKA or THA for osteoarthritis had a relatively high rate of subsequent joint arthroplasty.
 There’s no question that osteoarthritis is common and debilitating, and often it affects more than one large, weight-bearing joint.

-If you need a joint replacement or want to learn more about the procedure, recovery process and quality-of-life prognosis, please contact our office.
+If you need a joint replacement or want to learn more about the procedure, hip or knee replacement surgical outcomes, recovery and quality-of-life prognosis, please contact our office.
 We’ll help you return to your healthy, pain-free lifestyle.
 Dr. Stickney, a Kirkland orthopedic surgeon, is a knee and hip expert specializing in joint replacement surgery.